MicrosoftDocs/win32/desktop-src/Msi/applying-transforms.md

 ---
-Description: 'The TRANSFORMS property contains the list of transforms for an installation package.
-The installer applies all the transforms in the transforms list at every installation, advertisement, installation-on-demand, or maintenance installation of the package.' ms.assetid: 'dde2ef55-7794-4eb1-984a-ed13e990c97f'
+Description: The TRANSFORMS property contains the list of transforms for an installation package.
+The installer applies all the transforms in the transforms list at every installation, advertisement, installation-on-demand, or maintenance installation of the package. ms.assetid: dde2ef55-7794-4eb1-984a-ed13e990c97f
 title: Applying Transforms
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Applying Transforms